-- Operating net assets represent amounts available for current operations. - Property and equipment net assets represent amounts expended on property and equipment, net of related debt, if any. - Board designated net assets represent amounts designated by the Board of Directors for future programming.
-Any expenditure from this fund requires Board approval.
+- Operating net assets represent amounts available for current operations. - Property and equipment net assets represent amounts expended on property and equipment, net of related debt, if any.

 Net Assets With Donor Restrictions

 Net assets with donor restrictions represent grants and contributions with the following restrictions as of June 30: